10 In stock

 Before the Encore & Virtuoso grinders came the popular Baratza Maestro Plus.
 Many of you may be familiar with that model when it was available.
 The Encore is an upgraded version of the Maestro Plus.
 Specifically, the Encore features upgraded conical burrs and an all new gearbox.
 This Virtuoso model is an upgraded version of that popular Encore grinder.

 The Virtuoso grinds faster than the Encore, the top and base is made of cast zinc metal instead of the fiberglass infused plastic of the Encore, and features a rotary timer instead of the simple on/off switch.
 The Virtuoso has an upgraded burr set that has a more course grind on one end as well as finer grind on the other.
 This makes the Virtuoso better suited for espresso grinds than the Encore and gives you a bit more flexibility on your course grinds.
+Also the Virtuoso+ has a timer to consistently grind the same amount each time so you don't have waste grounds that can go stale.
 The gear box is the same in both models.

 The additional weight and more powerful motor combine to make less noise, in my opinion.
 I haven't lab tested this theory, but I think the more solid construction makes the sound of the grinder at least less annoying.